 But even in a neighborhood like Visitacion Valley—fairly contained in size and unfairly overlooked in reputation—there are multiple landmark candidates.

-The public will have the option of choosing from the three significant sites below (with one write-in wild card option).
+In February 2022, SF Heritage launched a public voting campaign to choose one of three significant sites (with one write-in wild card option).
 The top three candidates were chosen based on SF Heritage’s assessment that each would have a relatively “easy” path to recognition compared to other candidates in the neighborhood, as well as a diversity of building type.
-The winner of this public vote will be the focus of Visitacion Valley Heritage’s landmark campaign as the public choice.

 Architect: John Reid, Jr.

 A great institutional building constructed in 1913 in the hills above Visitacion Valley, Station #44 possesses an attractive design and connection to the growth and development of the city.
 The fire department didn’t move in until 1915, waiting for the delivery of modern engine-driven apparatus (horses were finally on their way out).
 With its brick façade, intact cornice work, and triple inset balconies evoking an Italian villa, the integrity of Station 44 is very high.

 There are a few San Francisco fire station buildings of this era still around, but they are fairly rare.
 This is a great example of how the city values comparable buildings depending on the neighborhood they stand in.
 A similar fire station designed by the same architect at 100 Hoffman Street in well-off Noe Valley is considered a historic resource by the Planning Department, while the Girard Street building in Visitacion Valley is give the status “unknown.”
 Station 44 is now currently the oldest firehouse in active service and preservation.

 You want a name?
 There aren’t many more lauded around here than Julia Morgan, so just about anything associated with this legendary and trailblazing architect is landmark-worthy.